jess-lam/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is an unopinionated Node.js web application framework that provides set features that make it easier to create web applications.

 - [ ] Describe Middleware?

+Middlewares are functions that add extra functionality to our application by extending the features provided by the Express framework.

 - [ ] Describe a Resource?

+A resource is an object that controls the actions of the endpoints.

 - [ ] What can the API return to help clients know if a request was successful?

+An API will return the resource and the code to act on it.

 - [ ] How can we partition our application into sub-applications?

+We partition our application by creating middlewares that handle one aspect of our application.
+Tasks like authenticaiton and logging are commonly handled by middleware.

 ## Minimum Viable Product